-In a due process complaint notice dated July 15, 2024, the parent, through a lay advocate, alleged that the district denied the student a free appropriate public education (FAPE) for the 2023-24 and 2024-25 school years by failing to develop or provide an appropriate program of services (see Parent Ex.
+In a due process complaint notice dated July 15, 2024, the parent, through a lay advocate, alleged that the district denied the student a free appropriate public education (FAPE) for the 2022-23 school year by failing to develop or provide an appropriate program of services (see Parent Ex.
 A).
-In particular, the parent asserted that the district failed to supply providers to deliver the services recommended in the student's IESP for the 2023-24 school year (id. at p.
+In particular, the parent asserted that the district failed to supply providers to deliver the services recommended in the student's IESP for the 2022-23 school year (id. at p.
 2).
-The parent alleged that she was unable to procure a provider for the 2023-24 school year at the district rate and had to retain the services of an agency to provide the services at an enhanced rate set by the provider (id.).
-The parent also alleged that the district failed to convene the CSE to engage in educational planning for the student in advance of the 2023-24 or 2024-25 extended school years (id.).
-The parent requested an order awarding the student five periods per week of SETTS and two 30-minute sessions per week of speech-language therapy and a bank of compensatory education, all at enhanced rates set by the providers (id. at p.
-3).
+The parent alleged that she was unable to procure a provider at the district rate and had to retain the services of an agency to provide the services at an enhanced rate set by the provider (id.).
+The parent requested an order awarding funding for three periods per week of SETSS and one 30-minute session per week of speech-language therapy at "enhanced rates set by the provider[s]" and a bank of compensatory education services (id. at pp. 2-3).

-The district filed a response to the due process complaint notice dated September 11, 2024, asserting several defenses and attached a prior written notice that referred to a CSE meeting that took place on May 8, 2024 and describes that an IESP was created (see Dist.
+The district filed a response to the due process complaint notice dated October 31, 2024, generally denying the allegations set forth in the due process complaint notice and asserting several defenses; the district attached a prior written notice to its response (see Dist.
 Response to Due Process Compl.
-Not.).3
+Not.).